Today, just three days before Christmas as it always was, is Lady Bird Johnson’s birthday. This year marks her centennial.

 At the same time that newspapers reported on the growing schism between LBJ and RFK, the public never knew that Lady Bird Johnson and Jackie Kennedy were maintaining a warm friendship, the widow even inviting her successor over to her Fifth Avenue apartment so they could relax together and catch up over “a cup of tea.”

-Although never photographed with Eleanor Roosevelt, one single image of a spontaneous moment did capture Lady Bird Johnson in the presence of an older predecessor from an even more distant past – Mrs. Woodrow Wilson.
+One single image of a spontaneous moment did capture Lady Bird Johnson in the presence of an older predecessor from an even more distant past – Mrs. Woodrow Wilson.
 This was not the first Mrs. Wilson who lobbied for low-income housing but rather his second wife for nine years and his widow thirty-seven years, Edith Bolling Galt Wilson.
 Over the course of my several taped interviews with Mrs. Johnson and our conversations over dinner or at conferences, she never tired of speculating about the degree of Edith Wilson’s power during World War I and her assuming the management of his presidency when he had a stroke.

 While the picture shows Edith Wilson glaring back at the camera, Mrs. Johnson is distracted, looking as if she is turning to speak to someone she knows.
 Edith Wilson died eleven months after the Inaugural picture was taken.